LIS

 7. Type and role of employees or contractors.

-F. The provider shall admit only those individuals whose service needs are consistent with the service description, for whom services are available, and for which staffing levels and types meet the needs of the individuals receiving services.
+E. The provider shall admit only those individuals whose service needs are consistent with the service description, for whom services are available, and for whom staffing levels and types meet the needs of the individual receiving services.

-G. The provider shall provide for the physical separation of children and adults in residential and inpatient services and shall provide separate group programming for adults and children, except in the case of family services.
+F. The provider shall provide for the physical separation of children and adults in residential and inpatient services and shall provide separate group programming for adults and children, except in the case of family services.
 The provider shall provide for the safety of children accompanying parents receiving services.
-Older adolescents transitioning from school to adult activities may participate in developmental day support services with adults.

 Statutory Authority